-Converting an IPX or IGX node to an interface shelf requires re-configuring connections on the node, as no upgrade path is provided in changing a routing node to an interface shelf.
+Converting an IPX or IGX node to an Interface Shelf requires re-configuring connections on the node, as no upgrade path is provided in changing a routing node to an interface shelf.

+Only BPX nodes are able to act as connection points (Hub Nodes) into Routing Network for Shelves.
 A BPX node, acting as a Hub Node, is not restricted from providing any other feature which is normally available on BPX nodes.
-A BPX Hub supports up to 16 interface shelves.
+A BPX Hub supports up to 16 Shelves.

-Connections within tiered networks consist of distinct segments within each tier.
-A routing segment traverses the routing network, and an interface shelf segment provides connectivity to the interface shelf end-point.
+Connections within Tiered Networks consist of distinct segments within each tier.
+A routing segment traverses the Routing Network, and a Shelf segment provides connectivity to the Shelf end-point.
 Each of these segments are added, configured and deleted independently of the other segments.
 The SV+ Connection manager provides management of these individual segments as a single end-to-end connection.

-Interface shelves are attached to the routing network via a BPX routing hub using a BXM trunk (T3/E3 or OC3) or BNI trunk (T3/E3).
-The connection segments within the routing network are terminated on the BNI feeder trunks.
+Shelves are attached to the Routing Network via a BPX node using a BXM trunk (T3/E3 or OC3) or BNI trunk (T3/E3).
+The connection segments within the Routing Network are terminated on the BNI shelf trunks.

-All frame relay connection types which can terminate on the BPX ASI card are supported on the BNI feeder trunk (currently VBR, CBR, ABR, and ATF types).
-No check is made by the routing network to validate whether the connection segment type being added to a BNI feeder trunk is actually supported by the attached interface shelf.
+All Frame Relay connection types which can terminate on the BPX ASI card are supported on the BNI shelf trunk (currently VBR, CBR, ABR, and ATF types).
+(For the initial 8.1 Release, the IPX and AXIS Interface Shelves support the ATF connection type.
+Additional connection types will be supported in future releases.).
+No check is made by the Routing Network to validate whether the connection segment type being added to a BNI shelf trunk is actually supported by the attached Shelf.

-Co-locating Routing Hubs and Interface Shelves
+Co-locating Routing Hubs and Shelves

-The trunk between an interface shelf and the routing network is a single point of failure, therefore, the interface shelves should be co-located with their associated hub node.
-Card level redundancy is supported by the Y-Cable redundancy for the BXM, BNI, AIT, and BTM.
+The trunk between a Shelf and the Routing Network is a single point of failure, therefore, the Shelves should be co-located with their associated Hub Node.
+Card level redundancy is supported by the Y-Cable redundancy for the BXM, BNI, and AIT.